vinbigdata-medical/vindr-lab-uploader/README.md

 # VinDr Lab / DICOM Uploader

 DICOM Uploader is a part of the VinDr Lab project.
+Like Robin alongside with Batman (main API), it modifies and transfers the DICOM (an image saved in the Digital Imaging and Communications in Medicine format) files to database.

 ## What does this project do?

-Like a satellite service around the API, it modifies and transfers the DICOM file (an image saved in the Digital Imaging and Communications in Medicine format) to database.
+As metioned above, this collaborates with the API, helps you to upload the DICOM files, configures them with some additional information.
+You can ask us that: Why do we need another side-kick service that performs the same as an API?
+To be clear, Golang now has some limitations on working with DICOM file, on the other hand, Pythonb has dark-and-mysterious tools which can do these things for us.

 ## Project tree